Why Mercury-Free Fillings?

 While the American Dental Association insists that amalgam fillings are safe, many people simply are not comfortable with having a toxic substance like mercury placed in their mouths, especially when there is an acceptable alternative.
 But there are many more benefits to using mercury-free fillings beyond the safety issue, including:

-- Composite bonds directly to the tooth which actually improves the strength of the tooth.
+- Composite white fillings bond directly to the tooth which actually improves the strength of the tooth.

 - There is less drilling of the natural tooth required to place composite—more natural tooth structure is preserved.

-- Less post-operative sensitivity is present with composite fillings.
+- Less post-operative sensitivity is present with composite white fillings.

 - The bonding technology forms a seal.
 This provides protection to the tooth and helps to prevent further decay.